ckeditor/ckeditor5/docs/updating/ckeditor4-configuration-compatibility.md

 		</tr>
 		<tr>
 			<td><a href="/docs/ckeditor4/latest/api/CKEDITOR_config.html#cfg-specialChars">specialChars</a></td>
-			<td>Refer to the {@link features/special-characters Special characters feature} guide to learn more about support for inserting special characters in CKEditor 5.</td>
+			<td>Refer to the {@link features/special-characters Special characters} feature guide to learn more about support for inserting special characters in CKEditor 5.</td>
 		</tr>
 		<tr>
 			<td><a href="/docs/ckeditor4/latest/api/CKEDITOR_config.html#cfg-startupFocus">startupFocus</a></td>